 Ticking off my Wishlist – a Visit to Hedone, Chiswick:

 I eat out a lot; restaurants that stay on my wishlist for any time tend to be expensive, out of the way or have a frighteningly long wait list for a table.
 Hedone may be close to Chiswick Park tube, but it’s not an area I visit often and having migrated south to Kennington, it’s now a little difficult to reach.
-Nevertheless it’s been on my wishlist for over a year.
-Not only do I respect and admire the writings of Andy Hayler, who has long championed Hedone on his blog, I have a fascination with the the initiative behind the place.
+Nevertheless, it’s been on my wishlist for over a year.
+Not only do I respect and admire the writings of Andy Hayler, who has long championed Hedone on his blog, I have a fascination with the initiative behind the place.
 Working first as a Chef, Swede Mikael Jonsson became a lawyer, keeping up his interest in food by writing a blog, before returning full time, opening Hedone, a restaurant where sourcing of fine ingredients is the essence of the menu.
 His passion for perfection has been rewarded and he now has a Michelin star and ranks 63rd in the San Pelligrino World’s Best Restaurant list.

 An invitation to recommend a restaurant in London with a Scandinavian connection and an offer of a small contribution to the bill seemed like the ideal opportunity to visit Hedone.
-Of course we would have loved to indulge in the Carte Blanche option, where the kitchen offers up its best for £95 per person, but I had a dinner that evening too, so we confined ourselves to the four course lunch which is priced at £45.
+Of course, we would have loved to indulge in the Carte Blanche option, where the kitchen offers up its best for £95 per person, but I had a dinner that evening too, so we confined ourselves to the four-course lunch which is priced at £45.
 There’s a mid-point tasting menu on offer too from £65.

 The restaurant is welcoming in a way that takes thought and imagination.
-While for the most part the food is Modern European with little signs of Swedish influence, the same is not true of the decor.
+While for the most part, the food is Modern European with little signs of Swedish influence, the same is not true of the decor.
 Stylish teak chairs and tables, a bar where you can sit and dine looking into the open kitchen, beautiful minimalist menus and tableware.
 I’d taken a friend who majored in Scandinavian Studies at University.
 She loved it, as did I.

-Loving the decor and ambiance is enough of an excuse to order a glass of house champagne, which we did and thoroughly enjoyed.
+Loving the decor and ambience is enough of an excuse to order a glass of house champagne, which we did and thoroughly enjoyed.
 Little dishes started to appear – canapes to accompany the champagne.